 - I follow the latest traffic updates via RSS (no, I’m not but it's a good example).

-These are all traffic intensive RSS feeds with a few tens to a few hundreds of posts a day and most of these posts are only useful for a certain amount of time.
+These are all traffic intensive RSS feeds with a few tens to a few hundred posts a day and most of these posts are only useful for a certain amount of time.
 Sometimes you are only interested in the most recent posts in a feed, old news is, well, old news.
-What my friends were doing yesterday may be irrelevant today and a the traffic situation at 9 in the morning is useless in the evening.
+What my friends were doing yesterday may be irrelevant today and the traffic situation at 9 in the morning is useless in the evening.

-I don’t want to open my RSS reader to press the “Mark all as read” button each time.
+I don’t want to open my RSS reader to press the “Mark all as read” button every time.
 Wouldn’t it be great to have a ‘lifespan’ for certain RSS items?
 Let’s say the latest traffic update is only valid news for 2 hours and my friends Twitter update could last a full day?
 After this timeframe the RSS reader could mark this post as ‘old’ or ‘read’.

 Meet the disposable RSS feeds!

 Does something like this exist?
-Would it be useful or would it only make things more complex?
+Would it be useful